LanternD/en.dlyang.me/_posts/2018-04-26-use-ch340-serial-port-on-linux.md

 ---
 layout: post
 title: Use CH340-based USB Serial Converter on Linux in Python
 description: CH340 is a chip that convert USB data to serial data.
-It is helpful when you want to do serial communication with your circuit board.
+Of cause the method discuss here can be applied to other USB-serial converter chips, such as PL2303 etc. It is helpful when you want to do serial communication with your circuit board.
 Usually I write Python scripts to interact with serial devices.
 permalink: /use-ch340-serial-port-on-linux/
 categories: [blog]
 tags: [USB, serial, command]